Skip to content

 THE NEW YORKER magazine published an in-depth piece by Paige Williams, which recounts the Dial & Arnett saga.
 This appeared the August 12 &19, 2013 issue.
 Williams, an instructor at Harvard, used the film in her research, and mentioned it her piece.

-Born 1928, Emelle, Alabama; Died 2016, Emelle, Alabama.
+Born 1928, Emelle, Alabama; died 2016, Emelle, Alabama.

 Born in a cornfield to an unwed teenage mother, Dial grew up in rural Emelle, in Alabama's western flatlands.
 He began full-time farm work at age five and managed to attend school only rarely.
 On the eve of World War II, he was sent to live with relatives in Bessemer, just outside Birmingham.
 There, he married, raised a family, and worked for half a century in heavy industry, building highways, houses and ultimately boxcars during a thirty-year stint at the Pullman Standard Plant.